emersoncollective/data-repo-mvp/README.md

 #### **If you are a coder and are comfortable with Python**<br>
-If you are an advanced user, feel free to clone this Github repository to your local device.
+If you are an advanced user, feel free to clone the Github repository to your local device.
+At present, the Github view is private, however feel free to [get in touch with us!](#contact-us) to request access.
 You can install the required libraries with the `requirements.txt` file and visiting the [notebooks folder](notebooks).
 The documentation in the notebooks should provide all information needed.

 ----------------------------------------------